YSL Records

-YSL Records (also known as Young Stoner Life Records) is an American record label based in Atlanta, Georgia.
+YSL Records (an initialism for Young Stoner Life Records) is an American record label based in Atlanta, Georgia.
 It was founded in 2016 by the Atlanta-based rapper Young Thug.
-The company is a label imprint of 300 Entertainment.
-Its artists include Gunna, Lil Keed and more.
-Several contemporary artists, including Future, Lil Uzi Vert, Playboi Carti, Lil Baby, Lil Gotit, NAV, Travis Scott, and Slimelife Shawty have expressed allegiance to YSL, but are not contractually signed.
+The label is an imprint of 300 Entertainment.
+As of 2025 current acts include Thug himself, Strick, T-Shyne, Yung Kayo and 1300SAINT.
+Several contemporary artists, including Drake, Future, Lil Uzi Vert, Playboi Carti, Lil Baby, Lil Gotit, NAV, Travis Scott, and Slimelife Shawty have expressed allegiance to YSL, but are not contractually signed.

+The label was embroiled in a major criminal trial from 2022–2024, with Young Thug, Gunna, and other YSL members arrested and charged with racketeering and various gang-related crimes in violation of Georgia's RICO (Racketeer Influenced and Corrupt Organizations) Act.
+Authorities alleged that YSL Records is a street gang.
+In 2024, label head Young Thug was released on probation.

 History

 2016–2019

 The label was announced on November 15, 2016, through a video Young Thug had posted on his Snapchat showcasing his new office.
 The video also includes a speech by 300 Entertainment co-founder, Kevin Liles, praising the new label.
 In 2017, the label announced its first signee, fellow Atlanta native Gunna who was also being courted by Thug's mentor and former label Gucci Mane & 1017 Brick Squad Records.
 During a string of mixtape releases that year, the label would announce further signees to the label with YoungBoy Never Broke Again signing a 5-album joint venture deal with YSL and Atlantic Records after opting against signing with Birdman's Cash Money Records, Lil Duke would also join the label alongside Thug's sisters Dolly and HiDoraah.

 On August 15, 2018, Thug announced a mixtape featuring the label's signees, except YoungBoy, titled Slime Language, which he released on his 27th birthday on August 16.
 On September 12, Lil Baby announced a mixtape with Gunna titled Drip Harder, which was released on October 5 with Baby's label Quality Control.

 On February 22, 2019, Gunna released his debut studio album Drip or Drown 2, follow the album's single "One Call", which was accompanied by a music video.
 On June 14, Lil Keed released his debut studio album Long Live Mexico, which was supported by three singles "Oh My God", "Proud Of Me", and "Pull Up".